ICARC Logo in World Map

 command V3.21

-add BATR command to provide battery capacity data
+add BATR command to allow collection of battery capacity data

 cmd_battery V1.07

-add BATR command to provide battery capacity data
+add BATR command to report battery voltage and current

 batt_plot (external support utility)